4 Steps to Navigate Medicare Open Enrollment

 Selected physicians, hospitals, and pharmacies based on the plan's network and service areas within the state

-Premiums may be lower cost than Medigap insurance
+Premiums may be lower than Medigap insurance

 You pay copays, deductibles, and coinsurance up to a maximum out-of-pocket limit set by the insurer